Necrotizing Enterocolitis in the Newborn

 What causes NEC?

-Who is at risk for NEC?
+Which children are at risk for NEC?

 Several things may raise your baby’s risk for NEC.